 Passing around opponents is all fun and games until somebody just tits tight with two banks of four.

 That’s where dribbling and skill come in.
 For those interested to hear how dribbling will be different this time around, EA have posted some clues online, with a much grander reveal expected as part of their August plans.

 “Explode past defenders with the new Agile Dribbling system.
 Faster footwork gives you more control and responsiveness in one-on-one situations, and new skill moves like the bridge dribble and ball roll fake turn provide you with the means to explode past defenders.”

 Being competitive is everything for a FIFA player.
 That’s why people buy the best in Career or save up for the top-rated cards in Ultimate Team.

-FIFA 21 gameplay will introduce a new Competitor Mode, which looks set to make things even tougher for players coming up against the computer.
+FIFA 21 have introduced a new Competitor Mode, so that makes things even tougher for players coming up against the computer.

 “Replicating the play style of the best FIFA players in the world, the Competitor Mode setting gives your opposition a better grasp of skill moves, dribbling types, and tactics to give you a more challenging and rewarding opponent to match up with on Legendary and Ultimate difficulty.”

 Football, just like anything else, is a sport that lives off of trends.

 Trends can decide a lot of things in this sport.
 Everything from how kits look from one year to the next, to how players act on the pitch.

 Some of the world’s most popular footballers are coming up with their own trademark celebrations, and the game includes some.
 Erling Haaland’s sit-down showboating will be added alongside Kylian Mbappe’s famous crying celebration.